Jol Dantzig: Biography

 Hamer was acquired by Fender Musical Instruments in 2008.
 Dantzig worked in various capacities for Fender until early 2010.
+Hamer no longer builds any American guitars and does not have any affiliation with former Hamer owner Dantzig.

 In early 2010 Dantzig left Fender and is building instruments under the Dantzig name.

-Dantzig's hobby is collecting, working on and racing vintage sports cars.

-Dantzig resides in Connecticut where he is the owner of Jol Dantzig Design.
+Dantzig resides in Connecticut where he is the owner of Jol Dantzig Guitar Design.

 Guitar building achievements

 One of Dantzig's most famous pieces is an orange five-neck guitar built in 1981 for Rick Nielsen of the band Cheap Trick.
 This guitar was exhibited at the Boston Museum of Fine Art.
-Some of Dantzig's other designs were also featured in an exhibition at the Smithsonian Institution.
+Some of Dantzig's other designs were also featured in an exhibition at the Smithsonian Institution, and The Metropolitan Museum of Art New York.
 Dantzig's guitar designs have earned eight Editors Pick awards from Guitar Player Magazine.
+Dantzig is sometimes referred to as the "Godfather" of the boutique guitar, although he disputes this claim.

 Musical achievements

 Although Dantzig was busy with his various business ventures, he has remained an active musician.
 Over the years he has written and performed music for several feature films including End of the Line and One More Saturday Night.
 His guitar and vocal work appears on recordings by Freddie Scott, Buddy Guy, Wilson Pickett, Frank Black, Jim Carrol and Shaw-Blades.